facetious (adjective)§

 To act in a fussy, uncertain way, not achieving very much; to dither.
 (CHM)

 A great deal of ineffectual activity.
-(NOA)
+(OD)

 Something that takes a lot of effort or causes slight problems.
 (CD)